-In Vitro ADME / DDI / DMPK Studies in Drug Development
+In Vitro ADMET / DDI / DMPK Studies in Drug Development

-Our Approach to In Vitro Studies Evaluating ADME / DMPK / DDI
+Our Approach to In Vitro Studies Evaluating ADMET / DMPK / DDI

 We are the metabolism and DDI experts, trusted by 98% of top pharma for reliable, quality data from predictive DMPK assays.

 Our scientists value speed, service, and superiority and take a thorough, consultative approach to all in vivo and in vitro studies.
-Our lab was founded more than 25 years ago by a few scientists at the University of Kansas studying the intricacies of drug metabolism and our expertise has been growing ever since, into a comprehensive suite of nonclinical offerings to enable and support clinical development of new drugs.
+SEKISUI XenoTech was founded more than 25 years ago by a few scientists at the University of Kansas studying the intricacies of drug metabolism and our expertise has been growing ever since, into a comprehensive suite of nonclinical offerings to enable and support clinical development of new drugs.
+Together with the Drug Development Solutions Center, we can provide reliable, high-quality studies to help you meet regulatory expectations and understand your molecule.

 The greatest strength of SEKISUI XenoTech is their reputation for quality, attention to detail, quality of reports.
 When it comes to DMPK running assays that are compliant, they have established a good reputation.
 When you want to make sure something is done right they are often the first one thought of.
 Initially we contracted with another vendor, but we got concerned about their quality and customer service, and then we came back to SEKISUI XenoTech.Large Pharma Customer, Pharma Chief Development Officer